in

 • Soil: Stetsonia cactus requires an average soil mixture.

-How to Water and Feed Stetsonia
+How to water and feed Stetsonia

 • Water: Regular light watering.